datalogics-seu/APDFLC-CPlusPlus/README.md

 ** ReplaceFont -- replaces a reference to Helvetica to a reference to Courier.
 Includes a search through a Form XOject.
   -- v15.0.4
+  -- Superceded by PDDocReplaceSimpleFonts() API added in v18.0.3

 ** Missing: Extract Text XY order (bc)
 ** Replace font in Resources (bc)